Granular: Granular Stochastic Space-time: The Nature of Time: Time

 With two types of times, we also have two types of time reversal.
 Coordinate time reversal is the conventional notion: running the movie backwards.
-Reversal of sequence time, we argue, as it governs sequencing, results in the complementing of the space measures (e.g .6 would go to .4).
+Reversal of sequence time, we argue, as it governs sequencing, results in the complementing of the space measures .